PHP vs. Node.js: Which Backend Is Right for Your Web Project?

 Despite endless headlines announcing its demise, PHP remains a workhorse in shared-hosting environments and large content-management ecosystems.
 It bundles neatly with Apache or Nginx via the ubiquitous LAMP stack, making deployment straightforward for teams that don’t want to wrestle with specialized server setups.

 The ecosystem is mature: Composer handles dependencies with ease, while community packages cover everything from payment gateways to image processing.
+That maturity is a big part of why PHP backend development still underpins so much of the modern web.
 For teams chasing rapid content publishing, PHP’s template engines (Twig, Blade) allow designers and developers to collaborate without stepping on each other’s toes.

 Throw in the recent performance gains introduced by PHP 8’s JIT compiler, and the language suddenly feels far less dated than its age suggests.